gee-community/example-scripts/feature.select.md

 - *oldFeature* is the specified feature.
 - *propertyList* is the specified properties, given as a list of property names
 - *propertyNameList* are the new names for the selected properties, given as a list corresponding to propertyList
-- *retainGeometry?* is a Boolean set to rue (only) if the primary geometry key is be regarded as selected even when unselected.
+- *retainGeometry?* is a Boolean set to true (only) if the primary geometry key is be regarded as selected even when unselected.
 Default: true

 Arguments used in documentation:
 ```